-Alpha-amylase is already permitted to be used as a processing aid by the Code including from plant sources (malted cereals (subsection S18-4(4)), and from various microbial origins including B. licheniformis (subsections S18-4(5) and S18-9(3)), however not from B. licheniformis carrying the alpha-amylase gene from Cytophaga sp. as requested by the applicant.
+The Code permits beta-amylase from plant sources (subsection S18-4(4) and section S18-9) and microbial origins (subsection S18-4(5)) to be used as a processing aid, but not from B. licheniformis carrying the beta-amylase gene from P. flexa (basionym B. flexus) as requested by the applicant.